blue-button/implementation-guide/receive-using-direct.md

 Blue Button messages will contain:

 - ***A human-readable message body.*** This body may be in text/plain or text/html format, or (as is common in many mail systems) both of these.
-The content of the body is up to the sending application, except that it will always begin with the text “This message was sent by *Provider Name* at the request of *Patient Name*.”
+The content of the body is up to the sending application, except that it will always begin with the text “This message was sent by *Data Holder Name* at the request of *Patient Name*.”
 This tag is intended to clarify the context under which information delivery was authorized.

 - ***A clinical summary*** containing a snapshot of the patient or member’s health history.
 The summary will be a [Consolidated CDA w.
 Meaningful Use Stage 2 Sections and Fields](healthrecords.html).
 This section can be recognized by its MIME type, application/xml+ccd.